leeahnduk/TetCLI/README.md

 tetcli #  policies convert csv
 Convert one or more application workspace policies into xlsx format.
 Output files: policies.json and policies.xlsx

-tetcli #  policies convert acl
+tetcli #  policies convert asa
-Convert one or more application workspace policies into acl format which can be used to configure ASA.
+Convert one or more application workspace policies into ASA ACL config format which can be used to configure ASA.
+Output files: policies.json and ACL_config.txt

+tetcli #  policies convert n9k
+Convert one or more application workspace policies into N9k ACL config format which can be used to configure Cisco Nexus 9000 Switches.
 Output files: policies.json and ACL_config.txt

 ```